Concerns and controversies at the 2020 Summer Olympics: Environmental degradation

 Contrary to the claim to be an "eco-friendly" Olympic Games, mass logging for the 2020 games became an issue, triggering concerns and protests from citizens and environmental organizations.
 Domestically, a large number of trees and shrubs in parks were cut down for venue construction and discarded as waste.
 Some logging was done without notifying the Ainu tribe in Hokkaido, and was reported not to meet the criteria of timber procurement.
 Instances of logging and procurement for the games, mainly in rainforests in Malaysia and Indonesia, received international criticism.
 Many believed that the logging infringed on the rights of residents, and 140,000 people signed a petition against deforestation.
 47 organizations applied to stop the IOC from procuring timber, claiming that the Tokyo games would become a symbol of environmental destruction and violations of human rights.
 In Borneo, a local chief petitioned to stop timber procurement in his village.

 In addition, one of the companies that provided timber for construction of the new national stadium and Ariake Arena has been suspected of illegal logging for 20 years.

+Critics also have reflected on the 2020 Summer Olympics as an attempt at "greenwashing" what was ultimately an environmentally un-friendly event.
+Citing the attitudes of anti-Olympic protestors, Ganseforth notes "contributions to the Sustainable Development Goals (SDGs) were put in question by the alleged usage of rainforest timber in the construction of the New National Stadium, as well as by food procurement standards that were below the level of the previous Olympics in London and Rio de Janeiro in terms of food safety, sustainable production methods, and animal welfare.
+For example, standards such as battery cage-free eggs, gestation crate-free pork, or ecolabels in seafood and fresh produce could not be upheld in Tokyo."